Piefayth/blog/content/pages/aiken1/index.md

 Since this initial send to the contract address does not trigger the spending validator, we can make no guarantees about its authenticity!
 A caller can easily spoof arbitrarily high counts.
 If we are trying to build a trustless protocol from our contracts, this is a problem.
 How do you validate a "new" output to the contract address?

 One interesting property of minting policies is that they produce utxos without consuming any inputs.
 This means that if we can prove a utxo was created with the permission of a particular minting policy, we can know - in a guaranteed and trustless way - that the initial state of the datum on that utxo is valid.
-This "proof" can be provided in the form of an NFT minted and placed on the utxo.
+This "proof" can be provided in the form of an NFT that is minted and placed on the utxo.
 The minting policy will validate that the NFTs are only ever created at our count script address, and the count contract will verify that the NFTs are never spent to an address other than the contract's own.
 In this way, we can be confident that any transaction output that contains this "authorizing" NFT was formed per the rules of our contract.

 Let's break that down and implement it.
 Remember to check the full code for the [script](https://github.com/Piefayth/aiken-blog-1-code/blob/main/validators/secure_count.ak) and [validator](https://github.com/Piefayth/aiken-blog-1-code/blob/main/scripts/secure_count.ts) as needed.
-There are three core logical checks that the minting policy must do.
+There are three core logical checks that the minting policy must do to ensure the integrity of both the authorizing NFT and the count datum itself.

 1. Check that this transaction does not spend an existing count datum.
 This isn't a technical restriction; it is possible to both update an existing count datum in the same transaction that new one is created.
 This is merely a simplification we are performing to reduce the complexity of the contract.
 2. Check that each newly created utxo contains a properly formed datum.